eighty20results/e20r-sequences/README.md

 ##Known Issues

 ###DEBUG
- Linked to WP_DEBUG setting in wp-config.php.
- A fair bit (understatement) of data which will get dumped into debug/sequence_debug_log-[date].txt (located the under the plugin directory).
+ To enable logging for this plugin, set WP_DEBUG to 'true' in wp-config.php A fair bit (understatement) of data which will get dumped into debug/sequence_debug_log-[date].txt (located the under the plugin directory).